Why Your Schedule Isn’t Working (And 4 Steps To Fix It)

 For one thing, there’s never enough of it.
-You have so many ideas but can’t find time to get to them.
-You work long hours but never make it through your to do list.
-You’d like to focus on the big picture but never get around to it – even though you know it’s what you really need to prioritize to help you grow.
+You have so many ideas, but can’t find time to get to them.
+You work long hours, but never make it through your to-do list.
+You’d like to focus on the big picture, but never get around to it—even though you know it would help you grow.

 But nothing has really stuck.
 Nothing has helped you better manage your time so you can be more focused and productive.
 And nothing has helped you make sure that your business supports your life, rather than taking away from it.

-That might seem impossible to you right now, but it’s within reach if you’re willing to take 4 straightforward steps to help you simplify your schedule.
-To make it easier for you to take these steps, I’ve created a short workbook that includes even more details about each step along with calendar templates and examples you can use.
+That might seem impossible to you right now, but it’s within reach—if you’re willing to take 4 straightforward steps to simplify your schedule.
+To make it easier for you, I’ve created a short workbook that includes even more details about each step, along with calendar templates and examples you can use.
 To grab your FREE copy of the Simplify Your Schedule workbook, just click here.
 These 4 steps have revolutionized the way I manage my time and given me (and my clients) an effective structure to rely on.
 I believe they can for you as well.